farzonak0587/cli-writeup.md/README.md

 ![image](https://github.com/user-attachments/assets/3868140f-d784-403f-b5cf-ce82243bc2e4)
 ![image](https://github.com/user-attachments/assets/49fa0580-9817-41bb-9b92-ca3af71df4ae)
 ### Challenge 1
+A challenge I faced while learning the command line was understanding the difference between rmdir` and `rm -rf` when it comes to deleting directories.
+At first, I thought both commands were the same since they both remove directories, but I quickly realized they work in different ways.

+The first time I tried to delete an empty directory, I used `rmdir`, and it worked perfectly fine.
+But when I tried to delete a directory that wasn’t empty, it failed with an error.
+That’s when I learned that `rmdir` can only remove empty directories.
+I didn’t fully understand this at first and kept getting frustrated, thinking something was wrong with the command.

+To solve the issue, I learned about `rm -rf`, which forcefully removes directories and all their contents, even if they’re not empty.
+I understood the power of `rm -rf` but also realized how dangerous it can be.
+Using `rm -rf` without double-checking can lead to deleting important files or entire folders by accident.

+### Challenge 2
 A challenge I faced while learning the command line was understanding the difference between the `mv` command used for renaming and moving files.
 At first, I thought these two actions were completely separate, and I wasn’t sure how to use them properly in different situations.
 For example, when I was trying to rename a file, I used the `mv` command, but then I wondered why it also worked for moving files between directories.
 I was confused about how both operations could be done using the same command.

 The breakthrough came when my teacher explained it more clearly.
 He showed us that the mv command is versatile — it can both move and rename files, depending on how it's used.
 If you're moving a file, you simply specify the new location after the file name, like this: